msillano/tuyaDAEMON/tuyaTRIGGER/README.md

 |TRIGGER | SET |   tuyaDAEMON/DEVPC/HAL@home/command/\_toFastIN   |{"device":"tuya_bridge", "property":"trigger (reserved)", "value" : 5020} |4|

 _notes_
-1) The "day" is a strinf of 7 chars (a week), starting from 'Sunday': '-' minds 'skip', any char minds 'run'
+1) The "day" is a string of 7 chars (a week), starting from 'Sunday': '-' minds 'skip', any char minds 'run'
 2) Reseved to TRIGGERs, not accessible directly via GET/SET (see global.alldevices definition).
 3) TRIGGER SET using `'system'.\_doTrigger`: the TRIGGER is sent to _tuya-cloud_, where it fires an existing  automation 'If "tuya_bridge"Countdown 1 : equals 5000 (or 5020)...'
-4) TRIUGGER SET using `'system'.\_toFastIN` (no checks): the TRIGGER is sent to _tuya-cloud_, where it fires an existing automation 'If "tuya_bridge"Countdown 1 : equals 5000...'|
+4) TRIGGER SET using `'system'.\_toFastIN` (no checks): the TRIGGER is sent to _tuya-cloud_, where it fires an existing automation 'If "tuya_bridge"Countdown 1 : equals 5000...'|
 --------------------
 **Versions**